-Testimony of James R. Kunder

-Deputy Administrator - designate

-U.S. Agency for International Development
+Testimony of James R. Kunder Deputy Administrator - designate U.S. Agency for International Development before the Committee on Foreign Relations United States Senate March 13, 2007

-before the

-Committee on Foreign Relations

-United States Senate

-September 12, 2006

-Mr. Chairman, it is an honor to appear before the Committee today as President Bush's nominee to serve as Deputy Administrator of the U. S. Agency of International Development (USAID).
+Mr. Chairman, it is an honor to appear before the Committee today as the President Bush's nominee to serve as Deputy Administrator of the U. S. Agency of International Development (USAID).